The Home Economics Bit

 - Using a wooden spoon, stir in the salt and sugar.

-- In a separate bowl/measuring jug, mix together the buttermilk, egg and vanilla extract.
+- In a separate bowl/measuring jug, mix together the buttermilk, apple cider vinegar, egg and vanilla extract.

 - Make a well in the centre of the dry ingredients and pour in the buttermilk mixture.